 Retirement Planning for NJ Small Business Owners

-SEP-IRA, Solo 401(k), SIMPLE IRA, and defined benefit plans — with the NJ tax nuances that most CPAs miss.
+SEP-IRA, Solo 401(k), SIMPLE IRA, and defined benefit plans, with the NJ tax nuances that most CPAs miss.

-Choosing the wrong retirement plan costs NJ small business owners thousands of dollars a year — not just in taxes, but in missed contribution opportunities.
+Choosing the wrong retirement plan costs NJ small business owners thousands of dollars a year, not just in taxes, but in missed contribution opportunities.
 The right plan depends on your income level, whether you have employees, your entity structure, and critically, how NJ treats each plan type on your state return.

 **The NJ difference most CPAs miss:** New Jersey does not allow IRA deductions on the NJ-1040 (Line 27a).
 This means SEP-IRA and traditional IRA contributions reduce your federal AGI but not your NJ taxable income.
 Solo 401(k) employer contributions, however, are generally deductible for NJ purposes.
-For NJ taxpayers in the higher brackets, this difference can mean $3,000–$7,000 in additional NJ state tax savings — simply by choosing Solo 401(k) over SEP-IRA.
+For NJ taxpayers in the higher brackets, this difference can mean $3,000–$7,000 in additional NJ state tax savings, simply by choosing Solo 401(k) over SEP-IRA.

-**2026 contribution limits:** Solo 401(k): $70,000 total ($23,500 employee + employer match up to 25% of W-2 compensation).
-SEP-IRA: 25% of net SE income, up to $70,000.
+**2026 contribution limits:** Solo 401(k): $72,000 total ($24,500 employee deferral + employer match up to 25% of W-2 compensation).
+SEP-IRA: 25% of net SE income, up to $72,000.
 SIMPLE IRA: $16,500 employee + 3% employer match.
+The OBBBA made these enhanced limits permanent and indexed for inflation going forward.

 What's Included